 COVID-19 Resources for Graduate Students

-To address the challenges that COVID-19 crisis has caused for the graduate student community at Baylor University, the Graduate School has initiated the following:
+To address the challenges that COVID-19 crisis has caused for the graduate student community at Baylor University, the Graduate School will continue the following policies and encourage use of the following resources:

-To help our graduate students completing their degrees at this unprecedented time, The Graduate School has worked with the College of Arts & Sciences to launch a modified Postdoctoral Teaching Fellowship to maximize job opportunities for our current students facing an uncertain job market.
-This will benefit the university in several ways:
+To help our graduate students completing their degrees at this unprecedented time, The Graduate School has launched a Postdoctoral Teaching Fellowship to maximize job opportunities for our current PhD students facing an uncertain job market.

 - The Graduate School will continue to provide travel funding for postdoctoral teaching fellows, including both semester and full-year awardees.